k-nuth/secp256k1-cpp/README.md

 conan install secp256k1/0.X@kth/stable
 ```

-In you want to tune the installation for better performance, please refer to [this](https://kth.github.io/docfx/content/user_guide/installation.html#advanced-installation).
+In you want to tune the installation for better performance, please refer to the [documentation](https://kth.github.io/docfx/content/user_guide/installation.html#advanced-installation).

 <!-- Links -->